uktrade/ords/README.md

 ORDS stands for Open Regulation Document Standard.
 It is designed for use by all UK Regulators who publish legally enforceable guidance, codes of conducts, standards and similar documents online in HTML, PDF or any other format.
 It can also be used by organisations who re-publish or create indexes of regulatory documents, such as the Open Regulation Platform (ORP).

 This standard has been developed by the [Regulation Directorate](https://www.gov.uk/government/collections/smarter-regulation) (RD), part of the [Department of Business and Trade](https://www.gov.uk/government/organisations/department-for-business-and-trade), in collaboration with regulators.
 RD is responsible for co-ordinating regulatory reform, working to make UK regulations easier to access, and reduce the compliance costs for businesses.
-RD is also producing the Open Regulation Platform (ORP).
+RD is also producing the Find Business Regulations (FBR) sevice on GOV.UK.

 ## What is it used for?

 ORDS is designed to be the foundation for wider work to improve access and reuse of Regulator documents online.
 It aims to provide a consistent set of metadata values for documents published by Regulators that can be used to develop business-centred digital services supporting regulatory compliance, improve search engine optimisation, facilitate document collation, aid document lifecycle management and document indexing.

-In an ongoing project, the Regulation Directorate is indexing regulatory documents together into one location with the Open Regulation Platform (ORP), and introducing a metadata standard to encourage best practice publishing.
+In an ongoing project, the Regulation Directorate is indexing regulatory documents together into one location with FBR, and introducing a metadata standard to encourage best practice publishing.
 We hope that this standard will be the first step in making regulator documents machine-readable, fully accessible and more standardised for ease of use by businesses, legal advisors, other government departments, and RegTech projects.

 ## What stage is it at?